ACReeser/apiculate/README.md

 ## Deploying

 Apiculate is a set of static files.
-Just host them on any server (_something like Mongoose_), add your own JSON via script ~~or by specifying a server endpoint~~ (coming soon!) and apiculate will render the view.
+Just host them on any server (like Mongoose), add your own JSON via script ~~or by specifying a server endpoint~~ (coming soon!) and apiculate will render the view.

 ## Contributing changes